The College of Chemistry pays for a UC Berkeley site license for ChemDraw Professional 17 (as of 09/15/17).

 This web page is in transition since the activation process for version 17 is different from earlier versions.
 Our page about prior versions may be of use but probably not.

 If you previously registered with Cambridgesoft, you probably already recieved an email with these details.
 That email contained a link to the new download site and included a password reset link.
-You can then go directly to the login page.

 Our site license will not activate any software that did not come from our site license, such as a version of Chemdraw you had at another university or a version downloaded from some other link on the Cambridesoft website.
 Each berkeley.edu email address can activate two copies of the software.